handiko/Markov-Chain-In-Financial-Market-Risk/README.md

 | Previous days are HHH |               |               |

 ## MQL5 Code to Analyze the Markov Chain Transition Probability
-In the [MQL5 folder](https://github.com/handiko/Other-Examples-Markov-Chain-In-Financial-Market-Risk/tree/main/MQL5%20Code) included in this article, I provided a simple use code that shows the use case of Markov Chain analysis to assess market volatility risk, by extracting the transition probability.
-Also, as an example, I would use the code in the BTC-USD market (Bitcoin) as an example in this article.
+To demonstrate the application of Markov Chain analysis in assessing market volatility risk, I've included a sample MQL5 code in the [provided folder](https://github.com/handiko/Other-Examples-Markov-Chain-In-Financial-Market-Risk/tree/main/MQL5%20Code).
+This code extracts transition probabilities to give insight into market risk.
+For illustrative purposes, this article will use the Bitcoin (BTC-USD) market as a case study.

 Code: [Relative Volatility Study - 3 Candle.mq5](https://github.com/handiko/Other-Examples-Markov-Chain-In-Financial-Market-Risk/blob/main/MQL5%20Code/Relative%20Volatility%20Study%20-%203%20Candle.mq5)

 Market: BTC-USD, Daily Timeframe

-In the code, one can input the volatility threshold (in percent) that will be used to determine whether the evaluated day is either high or low volatility.
-As each market has different volatility characteristics, one should input the threshold for whatever suitable for them.
-In this example, I would use **5% as the threshold**.
-It means, if the daily range is below 5% relative to the open price, it would be categorized as a low volatility day $L$, otherwise, a high volatility day $H$.
+The provided code allows for a user-defined volatility threshold (in percent) to classify each day as either high or low volatility.
+This threshold should be tailored to the specific characteristics of the market being analyzed.
+For this example, a 5% threshold is used.
+This means any day with a daily range below 5% of its opening price is categorized as a low-volatility day ($L$), while any day with a range of 5% or more is considered a high-volatility day ($H$).

 MQL5 code snippets on this example: (spoiler, it is very similar to the previous example)
 ```mql5